 - Insurance Fraud – Often, nursing homes will report to procedures and equipment that they did not perform or use to residents’ insurance companies.

 - Negligence – If the nursing home staff fails to adequately provide for their residents, they are being negligent.
 This includes basic necessities like food, water, and clothing, as well as ensuring they get their medications, are bathed, get regular exercise, and have any wound dressings changed.

 - Physical Abuse – All too often, we hear of nursing home staff actually physically abusing residents.
 Any harmful physical contact is abuse (slapping, choking, punching, kicking, etc.).

 - Sexual Abuse – Anytime there is unwanted or forced sexual interaction between nursing home staff and a resident, it is abuse.
 This includes ALL forms of sexual contact.

 Your Next Steps

 If you discover that your loved one has been the victim of abuse in a nursing home, seek legal assistance as soon as possible.
 Your first call needs to be to the police and you need to make sure your loved one is safe.
-Then, let Law Offices of J. Jeffery Herman work with you to ensure that the people who are responsible for the abuse are held accountable for their actions.
+Then, let Law Offices of J. Jeffrey Herman work with you to ensure that the people who are responsible for the abuse are held accountable for their actions.
 When you need a Ventura elder abuse attorney, you can contact us for a free consultation by clicking here or calling 805-983-2344.